CrazySean007/CS596FinalProject/README.md

 ### Process:

 After getting results of different base algorithms, we can **ensemble them with different weights**.
-By training the weights with data, the final model will be our results.

-The training process can also be helped by the basic algorithms above.
-However, in this step, we decided to complete it by **PythonMeta**, which is a python module automatically running meta regression.
+The final process of prediction:
+  1. Each model makes predicitons
+  2. Input the predicitons into meta regressor
+  3. Get a final prediction based on the weights

 ## Parallel Computing